 - Reference invoice numbers and cross-reference these with payments.

-- Make sure to pay yourself first.
-This doesn't mean sucking up all the profit the moment you make it; start with 10% of the earnings.
+This doesn't mean taking away all of the business' profits – start with 10% of the earnings.
 This is a good way to set aside money consistently and to test the profitability of your business.
 It also provides a safety net for unexpected expenses.

-- Remain frugal.
 Even though you pay yourself, don’t get sucked up in the benefits of business ownership even if you can afford it.
-Set your salary as low as possible and offer government-mandated benefits only.
+Set your salary as low as you are comfortable with and offer government-mandated benefits only.
 What you save now will give you more flexibility in future lean months.

-- Keep travelling costs minimal.
-Most hotel and travel costs should be spent on a place to simply lay your head at night and a way to get from meeting to meeting.
+Travel can be a great investment for your business – if it's done right.
 Don’t overspend on luxurious travel and accommodation.
-This sets a bad precedent to employees and can be an unnecessarily large cost with little return.
+This sets a bad precedent for employees and can be an unnecessarily large cost with little return.
 Plan your business trips as if you were paying for them yourself.

 - Make your expectations clear to your lawyer when procuring their services.